Ron Gardenhire: Coaching career

 In 1991, Gardenhire became the Twins' third base coach and held that post for 11 full seasons, including the team's 1991 World Series championship.

-Gardenhire began the 2017 season as the bench coach of the Arizona Diamondbacks.
+In November 2016, Gardenhire was hired as the bench coach of the Arizona Diamondbacks.
 However, after the first seven games of the season, he left the team on a leave of absence for prostate cancer surgery.
 He was replaced by Jerry Narron, who took over as interim bench coach.
 After a five-week absence, Gardenhire rejoined the Diamondbacks in May.

 Personal life

 Gardenhire is married to Carol (née Kissling).
-The Gardenhires have three children: son Toby, and daughters Tiffany and Tara.
+The Gardenhires have three children: son Toby Gardenhire, and daughters Tiffany and Tara.
+Toby played and coached minor league baseball with the Twins organization, and is currently the manager of the St. Paul Saints.